plasma-umass/DataDebug/README.md

 Installing CheckCell
 --------------------
-A release version of checkCell is available in the "Release" folder.
-Simply download the contents of the folder, run "setup.exe", and follow the instructions.
+A release version of checkCell is available in the "Release.zip" archive.
+Simply extract the contents of the archive, run "setup.exe", and follow the instructions.
 You are now ready to use CheckCell.
-When you open Excel, you will find CheckCell in the "Add-Ins" tab in the ribbon.
+You will find CheckCell in Excel, under the "Add-Ins" tab in the ribbon.

 Uninstalling CheckCell
 ----------------------